Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 # The Bean Factory Pattern
 Having started to look at Spring, lets take a little bit of time to understand better what is going on inside.
 The Spring framework uses a pattern commonly referred to as a *Factory* (or specifically a Bean Factory).
-The Factory is a *container* that references *blueprints* to build object (instances commonly referred to as *beans*) as required by an calling application.
+The Factory is a *container* that references *blueprints* to build object (instances commonly referred to as *beans*) as required by a calling application.
 These *beans* live inside the factory which manages them.
-As they are based upon *blueprints* defined in a configuration file, their composition can be changed without altering the calling objects.
-The Factory in effect manages all communications between the callers and its beans and simply returns *references* that the caller can use.
+As they are based upon *blueprints* defined in a configuration file, their internals can be changed without altering the calling objects.
+We say *internals* as changing their *interfaces* could however affect the callers.
+The Factory manages the life of the bean, simply returns *references* to the caller to use and when the Beans are no longer references, the Factory destroys them.

 A major benefit to this approach is that there can be just ONE copy of the instance which can be used repeatedly in the code.
 However, this requires that instance be *stateless*.
-That is, it does not retain any data between calls.
-This way, if 2 different threads or parts of the code call the same instance, the values inside of it do not get over-written or impact the other call.
+Stateless means the Bean only retains _final_ data between calls; it must not have anything that varies (e.g. a counter).
+This way, if 2 different threads call the same Bean, the values it holds will not be corrupted.

 As explained earlier in the Module, Beans are defined in a variety of combinable ways:-
 - xml configuration (mentioned earlier)
 - during execution of the object (flexible but not always recommended)
 - annotations in caller and definitional code - which is prescanned to generate the configuration that drives Spring.

-As with other aspects of Spring, the Bean Factory too is a large topic and we will cover the basics used most frequently; this will serve you later in learning more about the Factory approach.
-In the Materials & Resources for this unit we:-
+Here, we focus on the annotation method.

-- introduce the concept of IoC
+The Bean Factory has several facets.
+For today will focus on the core and practice, namely by:
-- review the bean factory model
+- reviewing the concept Dependency Injection (DI) / Inversion of Control (IoC)
-- look at the core elements of beans
+- explore the the bean factory model
-  - creating
+- look at the core elements of beans, and using annotation how
-  - integrating beans into code and with each other
+  - configure the code so that beans are found and wired together
-  - identifying methods to run when creating and destroying
+  - the different ways that bean can interact
-- practice defining beans, with special emphasis on annotation (as that's the most common way developers employ the Bean Factory Pattern).
+  - specifying what to do when a bean is created and destroyed

 ## Materials & Resources